 For the salad

-- 2 large organic free-range chicken breasts, cut in 1 inch pieces
+- 2 large chicken breasts cut in 1 inch pieces

 - Whisk together the ingredients for the vinaigrette.
 You will use part of this to marinate the chicken and the remaining as a salad dressing.
 Set aside to allow the flavours to blend.